 What Causes an Air Conditioner (AC) to Freeze Up Inside?

+What could be the problem?
 There are 2 main issues causing this.
-Read on to learn what they are and what to do about them or reach out to us for expert air conditioning repair in Framingham, MA and the surrounding area!Call (508) 881-1500
+Read on to learn what they are and what to do about them or reach out to a professional to receive assistance with the issue.

-First, we’ll tell you what usually causes reduced air flow to the inside unit and then explain the science behind why reduced airflow would cause the unit to freeze up.
+Reduced airflow to the inside unit will cause the refrigerant coil to freeze up.
+First, we will tell you what usually causes reduced airflow to the inside unit and then explain the science behind why reduced airflow would cause ice to form on your AC unit.